dolphjs/docs/content/controllers.md

 ### Controllers

-Controllers are request handlers.
-They process the request made to the server and return appropriate response.
+Controllers handle requests by processing them and returning appropriate responses.

-With the help of routing, requests & group of requests are directed to individual controllers capable of handling such requests.
+Routing directs requests and groups of requests to specific controllers capable of managing them.

-Each controller in Dolph extends the `DolphControllerHandler` class and accepts a generic of `Dolph` as seen below:
+In Dolph, each controller extends the `DolphControllerHandler` class and accepts a generic type of `Dolph`, as shown below:

 ```typescript
 @Route('auth')